What Is the Difference Between Scorpions and Spiders?

 • Symptoms of a spider bite may include redness, swelling, and in rare cases, systemic effects.

 • Scorpion stings can range from mild to severe, depending on the species.
-In rare cases, stings from species like the bark scorpion may require medical attention.
+In rare cases, stings from species like the arizona bark scorpion can inflict intense pain, numbness, and sometimes life-threatening reactions, especially in children, the elderly, or pets that may require medical attention.

 • Symptoms of a scorpion sting include localized pain, swelling, and numbness.